 - What are customers’ shopping habits?

-- Also, what are potential customers willing to pay?
+- What are potential customers willing to pay?

 - Who is my competition? – Knowing your competition inside and out

-- and what are my competitors’ strengths and weaknesses?
+- What are my competitors’ strengths and weaknesses?

 - What makes you different from your competitors?